openSUSE/gitarro/gem/README.md

-## This is used for making the rubygem of gitbot
+## This is used for making the rubygem